mni025/IC-Traceability-Blockchain/README.md

 Addresses and keys can be checked from this site: https://www.mobilefish.com/services/cryptocurrency/cryptocurrency.html

 The main function for creating a block consisting of valid transactions is block.py

+# Sending a custom transaction to Bitcoin blockchain

+JavaScript code for creating and sending a transaction to blockchain with metadata

+A really simple workflow to interact with the Bitcoin blockchain from the command line using Javascript.

+# Smart contract implementation for Ethereum